-Are you planning a trip to London, England?
+Are you planning a Sublime Stays Apartments London?
 Although the Buckingham Palace and the London Tower Bridge are all considered must-visit attractions, you should partake in one activity.
 That activity is learning about the history of London and the United Kingdom.
-The good news is that you can do this in one of the many London area history museums.
+The good news is that you can do this in one of the many history museums in London.

 1 – The Imperial War Museum

 The Imperial War Museum is located on Lambeth Road.
 Unlike many other history museums in London, this museum is perfect for individuals of all ages.
 In fact, children have been known to love the experience.
 Aside from the permanent and temporary displays, fun activities are planned for both children and adults on a regularly scheduled basis.

 As for what you will find inside, you will certainly be amazed.
 There is a large exhibit room dedicated solely to life-sized war memorabilia.
 You will find military weapons, including a Mark V Tank from 1919, naval weapons, and air weapons.
 Many are from World War I and II.
 Other exhibits highlight wars since 1945, crimes against humanity, the secret war, and an art gallery is also onsite.

 As for what guests have to say about the Imperial War Museum, many enjoyed the life-size displays.
 Others commented on the fact that this museum highlights both the tragedies and triumphs of war.

 2 – Winston Churchill’s Britain at War Museum